spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <WarningBox>

 By default, the MAAS Kubernetes pack uses 192.168.0.0/16.
-Ensure that the Pod CIDR range for any clusters you deploy after setting up the PCG do not overlap with the network used by the bare metal machines that MAAS manages.
+Ensure that the Pod classless inter-domain routing (CIDR) range for any clusters you deploy after setting up the PCG do not overlap with the network used by the bare metal machines that MAAS manages.

 </WarningBox>